naz-i-ya/ProtectedRoutes/README.md

 There are 2 routes:
 1. /(Public) --> for Login
 2. /dashboard (Private)--> To get into dashboard after only login .
-You cannot go to dashboard by changing URL without login, This id how protected routes are different from normal routes
+You cannot go to dashboard by changing URL without login, This is how protected routes are different from normal routes